Trump Meets 3 Americans Held In North Korea As They Return To U.S.

 He said of the North Korean leader, "I really think he wants to do something," adding, "I really think a lot of progress has been made."

-In a tweet last week, Trump hinting at their impending release, said that "the past Administration has long been asking for three hostages to be released from a North Korean Labor camp, but to no avail.
+In a tweet last week, Trump hinted at their impending release, saying that "the past Administration has long been asking for three hostages to be released from a North Korean Labor camp, but to no avail.
 Stay tuned!"
 Two of the three – Kim Hak Song and Tony Kim — were detained during Trump's presidency.

 As we reported previously:

 "Tony Kim, a U.S. citizen in his late 50s briefly taught accounting at Pyongyang University of Science and Technology, or PUST, the only privately run university in the country — funded largely by evangelical Christians in the United States and China, USA Today reports.
-He was accused of unspecified "hostile acts."
+He was accused of unspecified 'hostile acts.'

 Exchanging prisoners for an opening with the West has been a common tactic of Pyongyang over the years.
 However, typically, the détente has been short lived.